ttetrafon/practice/unreal engine/UI.md

 ## Modular UI Elements

-- Modular elements can be created by building small widgets (like a button with some text in it) and exposing its required properties.
+- Modular elements can be created by building small widgets (like a button with some text in it) and exposing its required properties, or by using inheritance.
   - To expose a property, use its *setter* in the graph, promote the input link to a variable, and set in the variable's properties **instance editable = true** and **expose on spawn = true**.
   - To expose events, create the appropriate event in the graph, create an event dispatcher, and then link the event to the *dispatcher's call*.
 - Display is usually set to **desired** or **custom**.